Needle Exchange Programs Near Me

 In some states in the US, it is legal to buy needles and syringes without a prescription from a pharmacy.
 This is known as over-the-counter (OTC) sale of syringes.

-See also Needle Exchange Knoxville Tn
+See also San Francisco Needle Exchange Schedule

 There are a few reasons why someone might want to buy needles and syringes over the counter.
 For example, they may need them for a medical procedure or for their work.
 They may also want to have them on hand in case of an emergency.